Antonio Lippi: Career and family

-He took part in the famous group of high speed aviators called "Sorci Verdi" and in 1937 raced the flight competition Istres–Damascus–Paris Air Race.
+Lippi took part in the famous group of high speed aviators called "Sorci Verdi" and in 1937 raced the flight competition Istres–Damascus–Paris Air Race.
 His Savoia-Marchetti SM.79 (Competizione Sportiva version) was marked as I-LICA.
 In the Damascus point he had an accident during the takeoff: hit a hole in the semi prepared strip and destroyed his undercarriage and could not continue.
 Despite everything he managed to maintain the control of the airplane.
 For that occasion was awarded with Medaglia d'Argento al Valore Militare.
 His team won the competition reaching the first, second and third position.

 His pilot skills brought him to Stormo Aerosiluranti, the main Regia Aeronautica flight storm.

 In 1940 he married Amalia Stingone with whom he had three sons: (1941) Nicola, (1943) Alfonso (1946) Lorenzo and settled his home in Rome.

 In 1943 he became Capo di Stato Maggiore nel Comando SAS and in 1944 in chief of comando raggruppamento bombardieri e trasporti.